 How it is celebrated?

-Hanukkah is celebrated December 7th through the 15th in 2023.
+Hanukkah is celebrated December 25th through January 2nd this year.
 Each evening a candle of the menorah is lit from right to left with designated prayers and songs.
 Families may make traditional meals to share and play dreidel games to celebrate each night.

 Meaning Awakening or Enlightenment